crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

 }
 ```

-Overflow is detected when the sum is smaller than one of its summands.
+Overflow is detected when the sum is smaller than one of its addends.
 In other words, if `a > a + b`, then overflow has occurred.
-A full proof of this requires verifying that overflow occurs if and only if `a > a + b`.
+To fully prove this, it is necessary to verify that overflow occurs if and only if `a > a + b`.
 An important observation is that `a > a + b` (mod `2**256`) for `b > 0` is only possible when `b >= 2**256`, which exceeds the maximum possible value.

 ## Arithmetic checks for int256 addition

-The Solidity compiler generates the following (equivalent) code for detecting overflow in signed integer addition below version 0.8.16.
+The Solidity compiler generates the following (equivalent) code for detecting overflow in signed integer addition for versions below 0.8.16.

 ```solidity
 /// @notice versions >=0.8.0 && <0.8.16